Rand Paul recovers from coronavirus, tests negative

 After testing positive, Paul went into self-quarantine in Kentucky and continued to work from home.

 His diagnosis last month sent several GOP senators into self-quarantine as well, including Sens.
 Mitt Romney, R-Utah and Mike Lee, R-Utah, after the two interacted with Paul.
-Neither Romney nor Paul experienced symptoms and both are out of self-quarantine.
+Neither Romney nor Lee experienced symptoms and both are out of self-quarantine.